Welcome to Peninsula Heart Centre!

 On Tuesday 2 August 2016, Dr. Szto implanted a chronic chest pain neurostimulator into a patient at Peninsula Private Hospital.
 Sylvia is the first patient to have this neurostimulator implanted in Victoria, only the fifth in Australia.
 The procedure was performed under a 1-hour general anaesthetic, and the patient was discharged the next day.
 This chest pain neurostimulator assists patients who have chronic chest pains who have not been helped by other therapies.
 For further enquiries, please call our office on 03 9789 0088.

-New cardiologist Dr. Olivier van den Brink joins the team!
-(October 2014)
+Farewell Dr. Olivier van den Brink

 Left Atrial Appendage Closure to prevent stroke in atrial fibrillation